-They’re usually plastic but older mowers may have a metal tap fitted.
-A fuel tap is also known as a fuel valve, shut off valve, or gas tap.
+They’re usually plastic, but older mowers may have a metal tap fitted.
+A fuel tap is also known as a fuel valve, shut-off valve, or gas tap.
 It’s sometimes marked with an arrow to show gas flow direction.
 Some larger mowers will have a fuel valve solenoid that automatically shuts off fuel when the engine is shut off.

 Where? – It’s fitted between the gas tank and the carburetor, somewhere along the rubber fuel line.
 The fuel valve isn’t fitted to all mowers.

 What Is A Fuel Solenoid?

-When fuel floods the cylinder it can cause a few different problems:
+When fuel floods the cylinder, it can cause a few different problems:

-Fuel can saturate the plug causing a no start
+- Fuel can saturate the plug, causing a no-start

-Fuel can spill onto the air filter preventing proper air flow
+- Fuel can spill onto the air filter preventing proper airflow

-Fuel can seep into the crankcase causing a high oil level, and a smoky engine
+- Fuel can seep into the crankcase, causing a high oil level and a smoky engine

 Can I Fit a Valve?

 2 Cut – Go ahead and cut your fuel line anywhere you have good access to work.
 If your fuel line is bad, now’s the time to take care of it.

-Finally fit your hose clamps or cable ties.
-I like cable ties – they’re fast, but only single use.
+4 Zip – Finally, fit your hose clamps or cable ties.
+I like cable ties – they’re fast but only single use.
 Now turn the fuel on and check for leaks.
 Nice work!